UWB-ARSandbox/2022.6.Tyler-ITM/Executables/README.md

-# Intersection Route Length Calculator
+# RT.exe CLI Application

-Developed by UW Bothell graduate student Tyler Choi (tchoi94@uw.edu)in support of Washington State Search and Rescue in 2023.
+**Developed by UW Bothell graduate student Tyler Choi (tchoi94@uw.edu)in support of Washington State Search and Rescue in 2023.**

 This command line tool, named routelength.exe or rt.exe, is designed to calculate the length of specified routes in a given data file.